Best practices for setting max-age on CDN media assets

 Cache-Control: public, max-age=31536000, immutable, stale-while-revalidate=86400

-Tradeoff: stale-while-revalidate allows the CDN to serve a slightly stale asset while fetching the updated version in the background.
-This prevents user-facing errors during hotfixes but requires careful monitoring of background fetch latency.
+stale-while-revalidate allows the CDN to serve a slightly stale asset while fetching the updated version in the background.
+Never rely on no-cache alone for versioned media; instead, deploy a new hashed URL and update all references atomically.

-• Stale Content Detected: Trigger CDN tag-based purge or exact URL purge via API.
-Deploy a new fingerprinted asset immediately and update HTML references atomically.
+• Stale content: Trigger CDN tag-based or exact-URL purge.
+Deploy a new fingerprinted asset and update HTML references atomically.

-• Broken Fallback Format: Implement Accept header negotiation at the edge.
-Fallback to WebP/JPEG with the same max-age but a distinct URL hash.
+• Broken fallback format: Implement Accept header negotiation at the edge.
+Serve WebP/JPEG with the same max-age but a distinct URL hash.
 Log 406/415 responses for pipeline debugging.

-• Cache Poisoning Risk: Enforce Vary: Accept, Accept-Encoding.
+• Cache poisoning risk: Enforce Vary: Accept, Accept-Encoding.
 Strip query strings at the CDN level for static media paths.
-Validate hash integrity via Subresource Integrity (SRI) where applicable.